 Draw a schematic of your project to supply to our office.
 Please indicate circuitry, wire size, overcurrent protection, etc.

 There is a booklet detailing some of the electrical code requirements that you may dowload as an Adobe .pdf.
-You may also stop by our office or request that we mail you a copy .
+You may also stop by our office or request that we e-mail you a copy .
 Be sure to follow the handout!
 Failure to do so may cause your inspection to fail.

 If an electrical contractor is doing the work, he/she should obtain the permit from our office.
 Be sure to ask your contractor if this has been done.

 You should call the residential electrical inspector at 476-6626 to arrange for an electrical inspection at the following times: